pankajb21/WalmartAssessment/README.md

 I would like to keep the data is excel sheet and build a data driven framework.
 Needed more time for iOS devices testing.
 It is working fine for web based.
 I don’t have much experience on running tests on mobile.
 We can use Robotium for this purpose.

+Note: To run in chrome, please change permission of chromedriver to 777.
+Sometime it might fail because of permission issues.